Relationship Between Mullineux Involution and the Generalized Regularization: Introduction

-There are a few combinatorial ways to define $\M_p$ in \cite{kleshchev1996branching,ford1997proof}, where $p$ is not necessarily prime.
-Since we are studying the combinatorics, from now on we will use the parameter $b$ instead of $p$.
-Walker, Bessenrodt, Olsson, Xu, and Fayers studied the combinatorial properties of Mullineux involution by relating it to another operation named (column) regularization $\Reg_{b}$ ($\Cr_{b}$).
-Walker proved in \cite{walker1994modular,walker1996horizontal} that in case the partition $\lambda$ is horizontal or row-stable, there is $\lambda^{\M_b\Tr} = \lambda^{\Cr_{b}}$.
-Later, Bessenrodt, Olsson, and Xu showed in \cite{bessenrodt1999properties} that Walker's conditions can be broadened to those short-legged (or shallow) partitions, namely for every hook in the partition divisible by $b$, the length of the corresponding arm is at least $(b-1)$ times that of the leg, and those partitions are the only ones satisfying $\lambda^{\M_b\Tr} = \lambda^{\Cr_{b}}$.
-Fayers studied a generalized version of the problem in \cite{fayers2008regularisation} that $\lambda^{\Reg_b\M_b} = \lambda^{\Tr\Reg_{b}}$ and the corresponding conditions for hooks are generalized to be either shallow or steep.
-In all the above work, the notion of $\Reg_b$ and $\Cr_b$ only involves a single parameter $b$.
+Walker, Bessenrodt, Olsson, Xu, and Fayers studied the combinatorial properties of Mullineux involution by relating it to another operation named (resp. column) regularization $\Reg_{b}$ (resp. $\Cr_{b}$).
+These two operations are naturally related by the Iwahori-Hecke algebra $\mathcal{H}=\mathcal{H}_{\mathbb{F},q}(S_n)$ of the symmetric group where $\mathbb{F}$ is a field and $q\in\mathbb{F}\setminus\{0\}$.
+Let $b$ be the minimal integer satisfying $1+q+\cdots+q^{b-1}=0$ and the decomposition numbers $d_{\lambda,\mu}=\left[S^{\lambda}:D^{\mu}\right]$ be the multiplicity of the simple module $ D^{\mu}$ ($\mu$ is $b$-regular) inside the Specht module $S^{\lambda}$ of $\mathcal{H}$.
+Previous works show that the identities for these decomposition numbers involve certain combinatorics of partitions.
+James proved that $d_{\lambda,\mu} = 0 $ unless $\mu\unlhd\lambda^{\Reg_{1,b}}$ and $d_{\lambda,\lambda^{\Reg_{b}}}=1$ \cite{james1976decomposition}.
+And later, Lascoux, Leclerc and Thibon proved the identity $d_{\lambda,\mu}=d_{\lambda^{\Tr},\mu^{\M_b}}$ \cite{Lascoux1996}.
+Therefore, it is natural to study the relationship between the Mullineux involution and the (resp. column) regularization map.
+In combinatorics, Walker proved that when the partition $\lambda$ is horizontal or row-stable, it satisfies $\lambda^{\M_b\Tr} = \lambda^{\Cr_{b}}$ \cite{walker1994modular,walker1996horizontal}.
+Later, Bessenrodt, Olsson, and Xu showed in \cite{bessenrodt1999properties} that Walker's conditions can be broadened to the short-legged (or shallow) partitions, namely for every hook in the partition divisible by $b$, the length of the corresponding arm is at least $(b-1)$ times that of the leg.
+Even better, Bessenrodt, Olsson, and Xu proved that those partitions are the only ones satisfying $\lambda^{\M_b\Tr} = \lambda^{\Cr_{b}}$.
+Fayers generalized Bessenrodt, Olsson, and Xu's result by considering partitions that are not necessarily $b$-regular.
+The Specht module $S^\lambda$ is reducible when $\lambda^{\Reg_b\M_b} \neq\lambda^{\Tr\Reg_{b}}$ and Fayers proved in \cite{fayers2008regularisation} that the identity $\lambda^{\Reg_b\M_b} = \lambda^{\Tr\Reg_{b}}$ holds if and only if hooks divisible by $b$ must be either shallow or steep.
+However, in all these previous works, the operators $\Reg_b$ and $\Cr_b$ only involved a single parameter $b$.